By Dot Org Content Team

 Let’s get to the best practices!

 Clearly LinkedIn is a great resource for you to consider using.
-However, you have to be sure you’re using it appropriately for it to be effective.
+However, you must be sure you’re using it appropriately for it to be effective.
 Here are some tips and tricks for employees of nonprofits and small businesses when using this platform.

 LinkedIn gives your constituents, donors, customers and clients another opportunity to learn more about your organization.
 Work with your leadership team, on-staff marketing professional or outsourced marketing team (such as Dot Org Solutions) to develop a business page that informs the public about your nonprofit or small business’s work and mission.

-This is an important tip for leadership team members and marketing professionals for nonprofits and small businesses.
+This is an important tip for leadership team members and marketing professionals to remember.
 One of the first things users look at when searching a business page is the “About” section.
 Tailor the messaging of this section to clearly communicate what your organization does, who it serves and why page visitors should want to learn more.

-When other professionals want to make connections with you on LinkedIn, they want to learn more about what you bring to the table.
+When other professionals want to make connections with you on LinkedIn, they want to learn more about what you specialize in and do for your organization.
 And these professionals can be prospective customers, members of foundations, future donors and potential partners.
-Include bullet points or short phrases about how you benefit your organization and the work you do – and, of course, keep it professional.
+Include bullet points or short phrases about how you benefit your organization and the work you do.

-You can upload relevant documents onto your LinkedIn profile – and these documents help you establish yourself as a thought leader.
+You can upload relevant documents onto your LinkedIn profile to help you establish yourself as a thought leader.
 Feel free to upload relevant articles, theses, papers or blog posts that you have written to communicate your expertise.

 LinkedIn is full of many features that even social media experts do not know about.
 For example, if you gave a compelling presentation, you can upload your slides through a LinkedIn feature called SlideShare.
 Explore features like SlideShare through your LinkedIn page and see what works best for your organization.

 LinkedIn is an effective tool that is used by professionals and businesses worldwide.
-By learning the basics of this social network and best practices, employees of nonprofits and small businesses can take the next steps to successfully using the social network for professionals.
+By learning the basics of this social network and utilizing best practices, you can connect with your constituents, donors and other professionals easily and effectively.